Entertainment Systems

 Once reserved for ultra-expensive televisions, OLED screens are increasingly commonplace

-OLED displays were once only found in the most expensive televisions – and even now they remain rare and somewhat more expensive than their LCD cousins.
-But now they are increasingly commonplace across the technology industry, especially in smartphones like the iPhone 12.
+OLED displays were once only found in the most expensive televisions – and even now, they remain rare and somewhat more expensive than their LCD cousins.
+But now, they are increasingly commonplace across the technology industry, especially in smartphones from iPhone 12 and on.

-OLED is also being joined by an increasing range of alternative display technologies, including Samsung's QLED, and the Mini LED displays used most recently by the 2021 iPad Pro.
-So we thought it was time to explain what OLED is, why it is different to other types of display, and whether it is worth the premium.
+OLED is also being joined by an increasing range of alternative display technologies, including Samsung's QLED and the Mini LED displays used most recently by the 2021 iPad Pro.
+So we thought it was time to explain what OLED is, why it differs from other types of display, and whether it is worth the premium.

-Regarded by many as the very best in television display technology, OLED stands for Organic Light Emitting Diode and produces deeper blacks and more vibrant colors than a regular LCD screen.
-This doesn't have anything to do with the resolution, but instead is the technology used by the display panel itself, and particularly the way it is illuminated.
+Many regard OLED as the very best in television display technology.
+OLED stands for Organic Light Emitting Diode and produces deeper blacks and more vibrant colors than a regular LCD screen.
+This has nothing to do with the resolution but rather with the technology used by the display panel itself, particularly how it is illuminated.

 OLED panels are incredibly thin, as they don't require a backlight system, making them aesthetically more attractive.
-They don't have a backlight because the diodes themselves produce their own light – hence the organic part of the name – meaning each pixel of the screen has its own light source.
+They don't have a backlight because the diodes themselves produce their own light – hence the organic part of the name – meaning each screen pixel has its own light source.

-When compared to a regular LED-illuminated LCD display, this makes a big difference.
-An LCD screen is usually back-lit by a handful of LED bulbs.
-This works well, and has done for years, but means the screen struggles to show a picture containing bright and completely dark sections at the same time.
+This makes a big difference compared to a regular LED-illuminated LCD display.
+A handful of LED bulbs usually backlights an LCD screen.
+This works well and has been done for years, but it means the screen struggles to simultaneously show a picture containing bright and completely dark sections.

 The benefits of OLED screens

-Say a movie scene has an area that is brightly lit and one that is in total darkness in the same frame.
+Say a movie scene has a brightly lit area and one in total darkness in the same frame.
 The LEDs needed to illuminate the brighter section will bleed into the darker section, preventing that area from showing true black.
-The new Mini LED technology goes some way towards addressing this, by adding many more, smaller LED bulbs.
+The new Mini LED technology goes some way towards addressing this by adding many more smaller LED bulbs.
 That way, there is far more granular control over the thousands of LEDs behind a screen, helping to produce brighter highlights and deeper blacks.

-But even this cannot match an OLED panel, where each pixel can be illuminated or switched off to create total darkness, which manufacturers like to describe as infinite contrast.
-Another bonus is how OLED screens emit less blue light than LCDs, so should help reduce eye fatigue.
-As well as televisions, this is a useful thing to know when buying an OLED smartphone too.
+However, this cannot match an OLED panel, where each pixel can be illuminated or switched off to create total darkness, which manufacturers like to describe as infinite contrast.
+Another bonus is that OLED screens emit less blue light than LCDs, so it should help reduce eye fatigue.
+This is a useful thing to know when buying an OLED smartphone and a television.

-Both of these product categories are still niche and expensive for now – rollable televisions especially so – but without the bulk of an LED backlighting panel, we can expect to see OLED screens in more places, and used in more devices that just TVs and phones, in the near future.
-There have even been concepts of wearable OLED screens, and displays fitted to curved surfaces.
+Both of these product categories are still niche and expensive for now – rollable televisions especially so – but without the bulk of an LED backlighting panel, we can expect to see OLED screens in more places and used in more devices than just TVs and phones in the near future.
+There have even been concepts of wearable OLED screens and displays fitted to curved surfaces.
 LG recently showed off a computer monitor that bends into a curve when gaming to create a more immersive experience, then stretches flat again for regular PC work.

 A final benefit of OLED screens is their thinness.
-Because they don't have a backlight they are much slimmer than other forms of display technology, resulting in very slim televisions that are more visually appealing than others.
-For smartphone makers this can mean a thinner phone body, but more importantly means more space for cooling and/or a larger battery.
+Because they don't have a backlight, they are much slimmer than other forms of display technology, resulting in very slim televisions that are more visually appealing than others.
+For smartphone makers, this can mean a thinner phone body, but more importantly, it means more space for cooling and/or a larger battery.

 Drawbacks of OLED screens

-This is less of an issue now, as demonstrated by Apple first fitting an OLED screen to the iPhone 11 Pro, then using the technology on every version of iPhone 12 a year later.
+This is less of an issue now, as demonstrated by Apple first fitting an OLED screen to the iPhone 11 Pro and then using the technology on every version of the iPhone 12 a year later.

-By they are also expensive.
-This isn't just because the technology is new – LG has been making OLED televisions for years now – but because they are more difficult to make than other types of display.
-The yield rate of OLED panels is lower than others, meaning there are more breakages in the production line due to their complexity.
+They are also expensive.
+This isn't just because the technology is new—LG has been making OLED televisions for years now—but because they are more difficult to make than other types of display.
+The yield rate of OLED panels is lower than that of others, meaning there are more breakages in the production line due to their complexity.

 This isn't to say the finished product is any more fragile than other display panels, but the lower yield rate contributes to their increased price.